kazijaverya/RegistrationLogin/README.md

-# RegistrationLogin
+RegistrationLogin
+Description
-A simple system for registering new users and managing login credentials.a📂 A user registration and login system that securely stores user credentials in a file. 📝 Users can register new accounts and log in with their usernames and passwords.
-This project offers a beginner-friendly introduction to file handling and authentication systems. 🚀
+A simple C++ program for user registration and login.
+Users can create an account with a username and password, and log in using their credentials.
+All data is stored in a file (users.txt).

+Features
+Register: Create a new account with a unique username and password.

+Login: Log in using an existing username and password.

+File-based storage: User data is stored in a file (users.txt).